- If a man hits his slave and causes the slave to lose sight in one eye, he shall set the slave free.

 If a man shall open a pit, or if a man shall dig a pit, and not cover it, and an ox or an ass fall therein; The owner of the pit shall make it good, and give money unto the owner of them; and the dead beast shall be his.
 Exodus 21:33-34

-- If one man's ox kills another man's ox, then the live ox shall be sold with the money and dead ox split between owners.
+- If one man's ox kills another man's ox, then the live ox shall be sold with the money and dead ox split between them.

 If one man's ox hurt another's, that he die; then they shall sell the live ox, and divide the money of it; and the dead ox also they shall divide.
 Exodus 21:35